Tag: silver

 Snip20160423_2

 My premise on Copper has changed.
 Copper, I feel, is some way from a big turn down.
-I would consider a small increase in price before a drop to our low two weeks previously – and then a possible climb.
+I would consider a small increase in price before a drop to our low 2 weeks previously – and then a possible climb.
 We will look for the best price to exit our copper trade.

 Snip20160423_4